-Heather Heyer memorial: She 'wanted to put down hate,' father says
+Heather Heyer memorial: Killing 'just magnified her,' mother says

 Friend: She was afraid protesters would be violent

-She was nervous about going, but felt she needed to be among the counterprotesters to stand up what she believed in, her co-worker and friend Victoria Jackson told CNN.
+Heyer was nervous about counterprotesting on Saturday, but felt she needed to be there to stand up what she believed in, her co-worker and friend Victoria Jackson told CNN a day before the service.

 One of the last conversations they had before each left for the weekend was about the rally.

 "Heather said, 'I want to go so badly but I don't want to get shot.
-I don't want to die,' " Jackson remembered Heyer saying.
+I don't want to die,' " Jackson remembered.

 Heyer was afraid of the protesters because she believed they were not here for peace, her co-worker said.

-Heyer's family and friends said the 32-year-old paralegal dedicated her life to standing up for those she felt were not being heard.

-"If you knew Heather, you would know that she loves everyone and all she wants is equality for everyone, no matter who you love, no matter what color you are," said close friend and co-worker Marissa Blair, who was with Heyer when she was killed.
+The Rev. Alvin Edwards, pastor at Mount Zion First African Baptist Church, said people should learn from Heyer that they should make each day count.

+"She lived her life (in a way) that enabled her to fight for justice and righteousness," Edwards said.

 As a paralegal, Heyer assisted clients through the bankruptcy filing process.

-She ate lunch at her desk because she was dedicated to the needs of her clients, Jackson said, adding that Heyer usually ordered Jimmy John's sandwiches.

 She had just celebrated her five-year anniversary with the firm last week.

-Her boss, Larry Miller, said they went out for lunch for the occasion and remembers telling her that she was a lot better than she gave herself credit for.
-Miller describes Heyer as precise with her work, witty and like family.
+Wilson, her supervisor, said she easily empathized with people who would come in to file for bankruptcy protection.

+"I pray and ask that (you) can somehow, some way feel the love that she had. ...
+She saw the good in everyone," Wilson said at the service.